YNW Melly Claims He’s ‘Dying’ From Coronavirus, Begs To Be Released From Prison

-The documents filed by Cohen assert that Demons has been diagnosed with the fatal disease and that it’s killing him.
-Cohen says his client’s weight has dropped to 114 pounds and is suffering from severe chills, heavy labored breathing, headaches, and body aches.
+The documents filed by Cohen assert that Demons has been diagnosed with COVID-19, and that it’s killing him.
+Cohen says his client’s weight has dropped to 114 pounds, and that Demons is suffering from severe chills, heavy and labored breathing, headaches, and body aches.

-What’s more, Cohen’s filing accuses prison staff of not monitoring the Florida rapper every hour, as they’re supposed to do.
+What’s more, Cohen’s filing accuses prison staff of not monitoring the Florida rapper every hour, as per standard protocol.
 Cohen also claims that Demons’ cellmate also has COVID-19, raising concerns that “the virus can be mutated or passed reoccurring between individuals.”

 Cohen’s court filings go on to claim that the Broward County jail Melly is being held in has not been sufficiently prepared to handle the outbreak of the coronavirus on the inside.